|

 The third and last reason is their presentation by the Greek –at least- bibliography.
 There are for instance components which were introduced in 1976 in the market universally and after 20 years they are quite unknown.
 Not one book is covering those.

 There has been made great attempts to update this book with the most newly introduced components which are manufactured by all companies.
-It addresses to students of electronics of all stages and to professionals as it is a useful tool.

 Students or their tutors who is meant to teach this course, is provided with the ability to adjust the context according to the needs and the curriculum of each stage.